Grants and Scholarships

 |PHD, THD||8 Semesters|

-- The student took the test multiple times in their first semester.
+A new graduate student may take the test multiple times during their first semester for the purpose of increasing their scholarship.
 In that case, the highest score will count toward the GRE/GMAT scholarship.
 However, because the GRE/GMAT was taken during their first semester of registration the GRE/GMAT scholarship will be applied in their second semester.

 - In order to retain the Graduate Scholarship, students are required to maintain the minimum GPA for their program.
 Students whose GPA falls below the required minimum for their program will permanently forfeit the scholarship.